-Instructor – Billy Foster: Mr. Billy Foster is a respected pianist, composer, educator, producer and host of the "Billy Foster Jazz Zone."
+This course will be led by jazz legend and Gary native, Mr. Billy Foster.
+Mr. Foster is a respected pianist, composer, educator, producer and host of the "Billy Foster Jazz Zone."
 As an active professional musician for the past 35 years, Mr. Foster has performed across the U.S. with others, as well as with his own groups.
-He has written and produced recordings with both “Billy Foster And Audio” and the “Billy Foster Trio”.
+He has written and produced recordings with both “Billy Foster And Audio” and the “Billy Foster Trio.”
 He is a featured soloist on two of guitarist Henry Johnson’s CDs on MCA Records.

 Day: Wednesday evenings

 Times: 5:30 p.m. – 7:30 p.m.

 Details: The duration of the course will be a total of 12 hours.
 Classes will be held on the campus of IU Northwest on Wednesday evenings from 5:30 p.m. – 7:30 p.m.
 The course will begin on Wednesday, March 2, 2016 and will meet for a total of six (6) sessions. *Please note that class will not meet on Wednesday, March 16, 2016.